-- State Board Priority Populations CCABs requesting funding must target at least one of the following State Board Priority Populations: - Sentenced Felons assessed as having moderate to high risk/needs when using a State approved actuarial, objective validated risk and need assessment - o Pretrial Population - Key Objectives CCABs requesting funding must identify at least one Key Objective for each of the following applicable categories: - Reduction of Statewide Overall PCR This is required for all CCABs requesting funding for any services/programming that targets sentenced felons.
-This may include local objectives that impact Overall PCR, Group 2 Straddle PCR, OUIL 3rd PCR, PVT or PVNS Recidivism, or other categories that impact the State's Overall PCR. - Increase of Statewide Appearance and Public Safety Rates for Pretrial Defendants These are required for all CCABs requesting funding for any pretrial services and/or programming that targets pretrial defendants. - This must include local objectives addressing appearance rates and public safety rates of pretrial defendants.
+- State Board Priority Populations CCABs requesting funding must target at least one of the following State Board Priority Populations: - Sentenced Felons assessed as having moderate to high risk/needs when using a State approved actuarial, objective validated risk and need assessment - o Pretrial Population - Key Objectives CCABs requesting funding must identify local Key Objective(s) for each of the following applicable categories: - Reduction of Statewide Overall PCR This is required for all CCABs requesting funding for any services/programming that targets sentenced felons.
+This may include local objectives that impact Overall PCR, Group 2 Straddle PCR, OUIL 3rd PCR, PVT or PVNS Recidivism, or other categories that impact the State's Overall PCR.
+You must identify at least one local Key Objective if your Comprehensive Corrections Plan targets sentenced felons. - Increase of Statewide Appearance and Public Safety Rates for Pretrial Defendants These are required for all CCABs requesting funding for any pretrial services and/or programming that targets pretrial defendants. -You must identify both local Appearance and Public Safety Rate Key Objectives if your Comprehensive Corrections Plan targets pretrial defendants.